topherredden/generation-ship/README.md

 - F-Drives have no fuel cost to activate but instead have a fold capacitor to handle the immense exotic energy needed to open a fold space vortex.
 - F-Drive speed is based on Jump rating.
 Jump-4 means you can travel 4 parsecs in 1 day.
 This also means you can travel 2 parsecs in 12 hours.
 - F-Drives can only operate for a certain duration before they must exit fold space in order to bleed off accumulated fold energies.
+- While charging or operating F-Drives the reactor consumes at 4x the normal rate.

 #### J-Drive Charge Times
 | Hull Code     | Charge Time   |